 DXCC Card Checking

-All current and deleted entities dating back to November 15, 1945 can be checked by ARRL Field Card Checkers.
-Cards for 160 meters can be checked by Jess Colvin, AI9L (see below).
+QSL cards for all current and deleted DXCC entities dating back to November 15, 1945 can be checked by ARRL Field Card Checkers, including cards for 160 meters.

 There are three ways to apply for the DXCC award:

 The hybrid application submission (paper cards combined with Logbook of the World) has been discontinued.
 Each submission is now a separate application with separate fees for each one.